nus-cs2113-AY2425S1/ip/docs/README.md

 ```

 ## Add deadline
-Adds a deadline with a specific due date to the task list.
+Add a deadline with a specific due date to the task list.

 > Command: deadline [description] /by [due date]